Agenda-setting theory: Agenda-building

-This idea of mass involvement has become more prominent with the advent of the Internet and its potential to make everyone a pamphleteer.
-Increase in the role of citizens in agenda setting sheds light on a new direction in the traditional agenda-building research.
-This is now the case because the general public can now create their own media.
+This idea of mass involvement has become more prominent with the rise of the Internet and its potential to make everyone a media content creator.
 Social media has changed the way people view and perceive things in today's world.
 Mass involvement within social media lets the general publics voices be heard.
-Comments and reply's give potential for people to address your thoughts or open new doors for conversation.

 Kim and Lee noted that the agenda-setting research on the Internet differs from traditional agenda-setting research with respect that the Internet is in competition with traditional media and has enormous capacity for contents' and users' interactivity.
-Lee, Lancendorfer and Lee argued that "various opinions about public issues are posted on the Internet bulletin boards or the Usenet newsgroup by Netizens, and the opinions then form an agenda in which other Netizens can perceive the salient issue".
-Scholars also stated that the Internet plays role in forming Internet user's opinion as well as the public space.